dsebastien/obsidian-typefully/README.md

 - Publish the current note
 - Publish the current selection

+## Limitations

+The Typefully API doesn't support images, Markdown, or HTML at this point (as far as I know).
+For this reason, I try to only send raw text over to the Typefully API.

+For now, the plugin strips out:

+- Obsidian links: `[[Some Link]]` becomes `Some Link`
+- Markdown links: `[Google](https://www.google.com)` becomes `Google`
+- Markdown quotes: `> Hey Jude` becomes `Hey Jude`
+- YAML front matter (note properties)

+That list will probably need to get longer (e.g., to handle embeds, callouts, etc).
+Don't hesitate to file issues.

 ## Configuration

 - Typefully API Key: the API key to use.
 You can create one here: Settings > API & Integrations > API Keys